Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

 Yeah, drivers for this Q3 performance.
-Yeah, basically the drivers are titanium and super alloys where we have executed whatever balance were there in Q2 we could liquidate them and yeah, so basically they are the super alloys and titanium alloys.
+Yeah, basically the drivers are titanium and super alloys where we have executed whatever balance were there in Q2, we could liquidate them.
+And yeah, so basically they are the super alloys and titanium alloys.

 S. V. S. Narayana Murty

 Yeah, growth driver.
-So we are now currently manufacturing some of the aeronautical grades.
+So, we are now currently manufacturing some of the aeronautical grades.
 Okay.
-So some of the Aero grades that are to our Aero customers we are now currently processing and then whatever are under processing from Q3 we are going to liquidate them.
+So, some of the Aero grades that are to our Aero customers we are now currently processing.
+And then whatever are under processing from Q3, we are going to liquidate them.
 And some special steels are also there in that which will be booking them in the fourth quarter.

 S. V. S. Narayana Murty